apache/airflow/docs/apache-airflow/upgrading-to-2.rst

     There is no longer a need to set the RBAC UI explicitly in the configuration, as it is the only default UI.

-    If you previously used non-RBAC UI, you have to switch to the new RBAC-ui and create users to be able to access Airflow's webserver.
+    If you previously used non-RBAC UI, you have to switch to the new RBAC-UI and create users to be able to access Airflow's webserver.
 For more details on CLI to create users see :doc:`cli-and-env-variables-ref`

 Please note that that custom auth backends will need re-writing to target new FAB based UI.